Martyn Bernard

-Martyn John Bernard (born 15 December 1984 in Wakefield, United Kingdom) is a British athlete, competing in high jump.
+Martyn John Bernard (born 15 December 1984) is a British former athlete who competed in the high jump and appeared at the 2008 Summer Olympics.

+Biography

+Bernard represented England at the 2006 Commonwealth Games in Melbourne, where he won a silver medal.
+Shortly afterwards he became the British high jump champion after winning the British AAA Championships title at the 2006 AAA Championships.

-Bernard has won a silver medal at the 2006 Commonwealth Games in Melbourne and a bronze medal in the 2007 European Athletics Indoor Championships.
+Martyn graduated from Liverpool John Moores University in 2007 with a 2:1 degree in psychology and the same year won a bronze medal in the 2007 European Athletics Indoor Championships, won the British Athletics Championships title.
 In Osaka in 2007 he set an outdoor best of 2.29 in qualifying, and in the final after clearing 2.21 passed all the way up to 2.33, where he failed twice at 2.35.
 The reason he did this was, that he was injured and had to limit his jumps.

-2008 Summer Olympics

 Bernard represented Great Britain at the 2008 Summer Olympics in the high jump.
 He qualified for the final along with two other Britons with a jump of 2.29.

-Personal life

-Away from athletics, Martyn graduated from Liverpool John Moores University in 2007 with a 2:1 degree in psychology, he has recently started a law degree and hopes to pursue this as a career, when he retires form athletics.
-A natural entertainer Martyn is also very well known for providing spectators with his version of Gene Kelly’s ‘Singing in the Rain’ during the European Championships in Barcelona in 2010.
+He went on to win a third British high jump title at the 2010 British Athletics Championships.

-He is cousin to singer and Marks and Spencers model VV Brown and older brother of Luke Bernard.
+He is cousin to singer VV Brown and older brother of Luke Bernard.